 - KEY FEATURES – Polarized lenses reduce glare – Impact resistant TAC lenses protect your eyes from flying objects – Lightweight, durable, and comfortable Grilamid frames – Anti-slip nose and temple pads – Block 100% of the harmful UVA and UVB rays

 You’ll get thirsty paddling on a hot summer day.
 A water bottle with fresh water is a good idea.
+A water bottle filter is an even better idea.
 If your going out for several hours make sure you bring enough water.

 How much water do you need kayaking on a hot summer day.